Joshuatanderson/shine1/README.md

 # Key tools used

-- Open Zeppelin
-Open Zeppelin has a fantastic collection of community vetted code.
+- Open Zeppelin has a fantastic collection of community vetted code.
 The core of the SHINE contract is based on this.
+- Solidity (but if you're on this page, you probably figured that out on your own) :)

 ## Dev environment